appventure-nush/TrackerV2/README.md

 # TrackerV2

 Literally just Tracker, but better.
+Hack and roll submission is in hack and roll branch.